legal » GDPR & data protection policy

 We will not pass information about an individual to another business or organisation unless we have asked for - and you have given - your consent.
 However, there are exceptions to this.
 If the police ask us for information about someone, we can give this information without telling the individual - if doing so could obstruct the investigation or stop a crime being prevented.
 Disclosures can also be made if they are necessary for a court case or to obtain legal advice, for example, in connection with an employment tribunal.

-The Data Protection Act 1998 gives individuals certain rights in relation to the use of their personal data.
+The Data Protection Act and EU GDPR gives individuals certain rights in relation to the use of their personal data.
 These rights are as follows:

 Personal Information Access Rights

-The Data Protection Act 1998 gives individuals the right to access the personal information you process about them.
+The Data Protection Act and EU GDPR gives individuals the right to access the personal information you process about them.
 Individuals have the right to:

 - Receive a copy of the personal information about them